-College DVDs can be obtained from the Residential Supervisors.
+College DVDs can be obtained from the residential supervisors.
 The student who borrows the movie will be responsible for its return.
 Unreturned or lost movies will be billed to the person who borrowed them.
 Personal movies or DVDs must be shown to staff for verification before students will be allowed to watch them.

 - 1. Only G, PG, M, MA 15+ related content may be shown in residence with parental permission. - 2.
-R rated content are not to be shown in residence. - 3.
-Supervisors may record appropriate programs for students to watch at a later time. - 4.
-Movie viewing to be programmed to specific times on weekends.
+R rated content is not permitted in residence.

-A permission slip is sent on enrolement to indicate the rating that your child can view.
+A permission slip is sent on enrolment to indicate the rating that your child can view.
 Students watching movies or DVDs on laptops in the dormitories may do so only before and after prep, and not before school.